systemsecologygroup/TempSizeMod/Models/ModDev/README.md

 The modifications are:
   - adding Q10 for zooplankton grazing

+v3.0.1
+The modifications are:
+  - reducing Q10 values for zooplankton grazing

 v3.1
 The modifications are:
+  - applying realistic mixed layer depth (MLD) profile

+v3.2.0
+The modifications are:
   - different combinations of zooplankton size

-v3.1
+v3.2.1
 The modifications are:
   - different combinations of zooplankton grazing strategies

-v3.2
-The modifications are:
-  - applying realistic mixed layer depth (MLD) profile

 v4.0 (Pending)
 The modifications are:
   - An advanced assumption associating nutrient levels with thermal optima of the phytoplankton